superbit-collaboration/superbit-metacal/superbit_lensing/oba/README.md

 - - Will describe format later
 - - Can save `1d`, `2d`, or both (will describe later)

-To save useful intermediate data products for inspection such as the cutouts, look at the section on OBA tips below for the correct config setting
+To save useful intermediate data products for inspection such as the coadds, look at the section on OBA tips below for the correct config setting

 ## Temporary OBA directory structure